DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 Copy paste everything in your mod folder.
 Don't forget to update the path in RokuganWIP.mod.

 ## short term goals
+- Last name added to names BUT, need to use spouse name if maried ?
+Add "of Lands" too ?
 - paint minor clans
 - Paint some ronin lands
 - count for LastHopeShinsei & some monks for the monasteries